 However, FBA isn't the most suitable choice for a lot of ecommerce businesses because of some of its drawbacks like lack of inventory control along with expensive storage and fulfilment fees.

 If you have chosen FBA, Amazon will fulfil your orders in boxes with Amazon's branding all around the package.
-This limits you from creating a branded unboxing experience.
-It also restricts your ability to build a brand image and attract customers to your website for future purchases.
+This limits you from creating a branded unboxing experience through custom packaging.
+This kind of order fulfilment restricts your ability to build a brand image and attract customers to your website for future purchases.

 Amazon has a complex fee structure - some fees are fixed, some are variable, and some are situational.
 Apart from a seller fee, Amazon charges brands with two broad fees for FBA: